dakotah-hurda/psql-testing/README.md

 | logging.conf | Logging configuration for the Python logging library.
 Currently unused, will use in future. |
 | requirements.txt | Used by pip to automatically install all Python dependencies. |
 | sql_test.py | Simple python script to test out custom SQL queries.
 Handy to use while developing. |

+## Script Overview

+### collect_eigrp.py

+This script collects live EIGRP information from Cisco routers.
+This is only tested to work on IOS routers, and there are likely many cases that it breaks.

+From a high-level, the script:
+1. Creates two tables in your PSQL DB - "inventory" and "router_neighbors."
+   1. These ultimately track a full inventory of discovered routers and a full table of each router's EIGRP neighborships.
+2. The script then SSHs to your "seed" router to discover its neighbors.
+   1. The SSH script collects, using the netmiko library, several pieces of information about your router for inventorying.
+3. Finally, the script posts that data to the appropriate DBs, and then repeats the process on the seed_router's neighbors, then their neighbors, then their neighbors' neighbors.. ad nauseum.
+4. Once complete, both tables will be filled out with some helpful information on your EIGRP environment, assuming you can SSH to every device in the environment.

 # Usage